barbazul/1kfa/mod_guide_gm.md

 ### Begin

-After establishing all the details about the characters, it's time to begin.
+Now that the table has established the initial details, it's time to begin.

 Shuffle the blessing cards and place them face down in a deck.
 Shuffle the wound cards and place them face down in a deck.